-On top of normal goldfish care routines, Celestial eye goldfish have a number of special care considerations, mostly stemming from their unusually positioned eyes.
+On top of normal goldfish care routines, Celestial eye goldfish require a number of special considerations, mostly stemming from their unusually positioned eyes.

 Since their eyes are always pointing upwards, these goldfish see very poorly.
 As such, you need to make sure their tank is free from obstacles, such as ornaments and exposed filters, since these fish can easily bump into them.